Online Resource Allocation with Average Budget Constraints: Logarithmic Regret within Discrete Cost Distributions

 \section{Logarithmic Regret within Discrete Cost Distributions}

 In the previous section, we show that the simple $\SG$ policy suffices to achieve $O(\sqrt{T})$ regret loss compared to $\HOany$, and such rate is not improvable in general for any online policy.
 This motivates us to consider special cases where the regret loss can be further reduced.
-In this section, we consider the scenario where the distribution of $\alpha$-cost is discrete and finite.
-This scenario can be practical when (i) the experimenter discretizes the posterior null probability in to grids like $\{0\%, 5\%, 10\%, \dots, 100\%\}$ and transforms the general distribution into a discrete one, or (ii) the summary statistics is essentially discrete.
-In applications such as inventory control and energy management, a discrete distribution corresponds to the situation when the number of types of demand or consumption is finite.

-Somewhat surprisingly, we find that classical celebrated resolving-type policies, which are proven to achieve constant regret loss in traditional online resource allocation settings, may fail to achieve $\tilde O(1)$ regret loss in our problem.
-Built on the intuition behind such finding, we ultimately propose a simple and intuitive buffer policy that enjoys a logarithmic performance gap relative to the $\HOany$ offline benchmark.
+In this section, we study the scenario where the distribution $\cD$ of the cost-reward pair is discrete and finite.
+Such case can occur when the task can be classified into different categories.
+For example, in service industry—such as in hospitality and airlines—where companies categorize customers into distinct clusters.
+By dividing customers into a limited number of groups, businesses can tailor their policies more effectively, enhancing both service quality and overall revenue.
+Limiting the number of groups also simplifies the decision-making process, reducing operational complexity.